alextrevisan/cpplib/README.md

 1. Download or compile cpplib
 2. Add binary files into your project folder
-3. Run the commands and select yout compiler
+3. Run the commands: update, select your compiler and install a library

     * *cpplib update*
     * *cpplib compiler MinGW-W64-4.9.2*